sigasi/sigasi_insights/content/releasenotes/sigasi-5.00.md

 **NOTE:** you may run into the warning dialog below when installing Sigasi Studio in your **own {{< pill text="Eclipse 2022-12" >}} or above** installation because this Eclipse version introduces GPG signing.
 {{< figure src="/img/releasenotes/5.0/GPGSigningWarning.png" link="/img/releasenotes/5.0/GPGSigningWarning.png" title="Expected GPG signing warning in Eclipse 2022-12 and above." >}}

-# Sigasi Studio 5.0.1 point release
+# Sigasi Studio 5.0.1 Point Release

 On February 14, we released Sigasi Studio 5.0.1.
 This release contains the following bug fixes and improvements: